maxims94/helius-post-alpenglow/README.md

 The most compelling characteristic of Alpenglow is a **dramatic reduction in finalization latency**.
 In the current system, finalizing a block takes 12.8s on average.
 Once Solana has transitioned to Alpenglow, finality can be reached in a median time of 150ms.
 That's a staggering 85x improvement over the current system, rivaling Web2 infrastructure in responsiveness.

 The protocol achieves this speed-up while also **bolstering network security and resilience**.
-Under some realistic assumptions, the network will remain operational even if up to 40% of nodes are faulty.
+Under realistic assumptions, the network will remain operational even if up to 40% of nodes are faulty.
 This is achieved through its unique 20+20 model, which marks a paradigm shift in attack modeling.

-Let's explore how it works and what it means for Solana's future.
+In this guide, we explore how it works and what it means for Solana's future.

 ## What is Alpenglow?